ministryofjustice/hale-platform/README.md

 You can choose to launch the site in Docker or Kubernetes.

-Currently only the Docker build works locally but for CloudPlatform environments you can use the kubernetes build
+Currently only the Docker build works locally but for CloudPlatform environments you can use the kubernetes build.

 ## Required